jims-code/MMM-untis/README.md

 ![Screenshot](screenshot.png "Screenshot")

 ## Attribution
+It is baesd on [MMM-Webuntis from thyed](https://github.com/thyed/MMM-Webuntis).
+THANK YOU SO MUCH FOR YOUR WORK - I AM SO HAPPY THAT I CAN START DEVELOPING ON THIS BASE!

-This project is based on work done by Paul-Vincent Roll in the MMM-Wunderlist module. (https://github.com/paviro/MMM-Wunderlist)
+MMM-Webuntis is based on work done by Paul-Vincent Roll in the MMM-Wunderlist module. (https://github.com/paviro/MMM-Wunderlist)